FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Zero-shot Video Understanding Benchmark

 \subsection{Zero-shot Tasks and Datasets}

-\textbf{Action Recognition\\} Our goal is to classify a video with one of $k$ possible action classes.
+\textbf{Action Recognition.} Our goal is to classify a video with one of $C$ possible action classes.
 To do so, we form pretext language queries with predefined prompts.
-An illustrative example is the following prompt: "a video of a person $\{c_i\}$", where $c_i$ is the $i$-th class out of the $k$ candidate action categories.
+An illustrative example is the following prompt: "a video of a person $\{c_i\}$", where $c_i$ is the $i$-th class out of the $C$ candidate action categories.
 Given the visual representation of the target video, we compute its similarity with the language feature of each candidate action class prompt.
 We predict the action class by selecting the visual-text pair with the highest similarity.

-We evaluate zero-shot action recognition in two datasets:\\ \textbf{Moments in Time (MiT)~\cite{moments_in_time}} This dataset consists of 3-second YouTube clips that capture the dynamics of actions performed by varied subjects including animals and humans.
-The dataset includes $339$ categories and $33,900$ validation videos.
-We report the Top-1 and Top-5 accuracy.\\ \textbf{UCF101~\cite{ucf101}} This dataset contains 101 action classes.
-Our zero-shot experiments in this dataset aim to classify all the $1794$ available test videos.
-We report the Top 1 and Top 5 accuracy in Split 1.
+We report the top-1 and top-5 accuracy.
+We evaluate zero-shot action recognition in two datasets: \begin{itemize} \item \emph{Moments in Time (MiT)~\cite{moments_in_time}} consists of 3-second YouTube clips that capture the dynamics of actions performed by varied subjects including animals and humans.
+The dataset includes $339$ categories and $33,900$ validation videos. \item \emph{UCF101~\cite{ucf101}} contains 101 action classes.
+Our zero-shot experiments in this dataset aim to classify all the $1794$ available test videos from the split 1. \end{itemize}